ballerina-platform/ballerina-spec/beps/lib-file/1501_post_processing_actions.md

 A failure of the action itself is logged and is not reported to the service.
 The file stays in place.
 If the file is no longer present when the action runs, the action is skipped.

 Moving or deleting the file emits a delete event for the source path.
-If the service declares `onDelete`, it is invoked for that event.
+Every service attached to the listener receives it, and `onDelete` is invoked where declared.

-When several services attached to the same listener configure actions for the same event, the first action to run acts on the file and the others are skipped.
+When several services are attached to the same listener, a remote function of one service may run after an action of another service has already moved or deleted the file.
+The first action to run acts on the file and the others are skipped.

 ### 4. Usage examples